Skip to content

 println map.containsValue(2.5) // Output true

-You can use the clear method to clear a map.
+You can use the clear method to empty a map.

 groovy